 El Panal/The Hive, Trienal Poli-Grafica de San Juan Puerto Rico, curated by Deborah Cullen; 6th international Printmaking biennial of Douro, Portugal, curated by Nuno Canela; and Directions: DC Contemporary Latino Art, Frida Kahlo Gallery, Cultural Institute of Mexico, Washington, DC, curated by Laura Roulet.

-Coronado’s work is in many collections including Smithsonian American Art Museum, CUNY Dominican studies Institute, The City College of New York City, El Museo el Barrio, the Rutgers Archives for Printmaking Studios, Georgetown University, Lauinger Memorial Library of Rare Books and Prints Collection, the Library of Congress, the Eugene and Agnes E. Meyer Foundation, the Federal Reserve Board of Governors Art Collection, District of Columbia Government: Arts and Humanities Commission, El Paso Museum of Art and Mexic-Arte Museum in Austin, Texas.
+Coronado’s work is part of various collections, including the Museum of Latin Amercian Art (MOLAA), Los Angeles; The Smithsonian American Art Museum, The Archives of American Art, The Rutgers Archives for Printmaking Studios, CUNY Dominican Studies Institute, City College of New York City; El Museo del Barrio, El Museo Latino, Georgetown University, Lauinger Memorial Library of Rare Books and Prints Collection, The Library of Congress, The Eugene and Agnes E. Meyer Foundation, The Federal Reserve Board of Governors Art Collection, District of Columbia Government: Arts and Humanities Commission, and El Paso Museum of Art and Mexic-Arte Museum.